rcoh/lasic/README.md

 # lasic [![Build Status](https://travis-ci.org/rcoh/lasic.svg?branch=master)](https://travis-ci.org/rcoh/lasic)
 Lasic is a small Scala library that allows you to generate JSON serialization on the fly.
 Rather than having to write separate APIs to return different fields of the same object, `lasic` allows the UI (or anyone else) to request both the fields and pagination they want.
+It's also completely type safe, verified at compile time, and doesn't use reflection.
 Here's a quick example:

 ```scala
 case class User(name: String, bio: String, email: String)